dsurian/rules_cochranereviews/README.md

 <br />
 You need to enter your folder name, i.e., **Your_folder**
 <br /><br />
 This code will read a list of DOI in 'Datasets/DOI.csv' and download the reviews with .pub2 (original version) and .pub3 (updated version) from Cochrane library.
-The downloaded HTML files are saved to HTML_SystematicReviews folder.
+The downloaded HTML files are saved to HTML_SystematicReviews folder in Your_Folder (see above).
 <br />
 Specifically, the crawler will download:<br />
 - ```http://cochranelibrary.com/cdsr/doi/{}/full```<br />